Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Better known for its people-moving accessories, Segway’s robot lawn mower product stacks up surprisingly well against some of the best robot lawn mowers we tested, holding its own at half the price of other comparable models.

-Another robot lawn mower that uses RTK technology, the Navimow i105N’s antenna is a bit smaller than the one employed by the Luba 2.
+Another robot lawn mower that utilizes RTK technology, the Navimow i105N’s antenna is slightly smaller than the one used by the Luba 2.
 Still, the GPS technology otherwise works the same, with an initial setup process that requires users to plot out mowing zones and areas to avoid—ostensibly a one-time lap around the yard, but only if done well.

 Our observation was that the cut quality was a little less consistent with the Navimow product than the Luba, particularly around the edges of the map or near dead spots in the yard (which it often interpreted as physical objects to avoid rather than grass to be mowed).
 However, the same vision technology that led to that quirk also did an exceptional job helping this robot lawn mower consistently avoid objects ranging from footballs and lawn tools to chairs and pets.

 It may not be the biggest or strongest mower on the market.
-Still, it’s a great introduction at a competitive price point, which makes it a good option for many, especially those who have a simple yard with a well-defined cutting area and few potential danger zones.
+Still, it’s a great introduction at a competitive price point, making it a good option for many, especially those with a simple yard and a well-defined cutting area, as well as a few potential danger zones.
 Soft soil stood out as one particular area where the Navimow struggled.

-It was inevitable that one of the robot lawn mowers would break containment and end up somewhere it shouldn’t have been during testing.
+It was inevitable that one of the robot lawn mowers would break containment and end up in an unintended location during testing.
 That title ultimately went to the Worx Landroid, which found its way into a neighbor’s landscaping while the humans were away and unable to stop the intrusion.

 The source of the issue?
 The Landroid “is equipped with AIA intelligent navigation to make precise right-angle turns, as needed, when it reaches the border of your yard.”
 It’s a feature that works well in a fenced-in backyard or another defined, enclosed space, but one that can lead to havoc if your robot lawn mower doesn’t know when your yard ends and your neighbor’s begins.

-To combat this, the Worx Landroid uses magnetic strips to define lawn edges in areas without a fence or some other physical barrier.
+To combat this, the Worx Landroid utilizes magnetic strips to define lawn edges in areas without a fence or other physical barriers.
 And make no mistake, the strips work when installed properly.

 Unfortunately, in our case, the length provided in the box—33 feet, as opposed to the hundreds of feet of electromagnetic cable supplied with Husqvarna’s boundary-wire mower—was not even adequate to separate our yard from our immediate neighbor on either side of our front yard, much less both.

-The $69.99 price tag for each additional spool is a significant investment on top of a robot lawn mower that’s already priced comparably to other higher-end products, one that was enough to make us wonder whether users might be better off with a traditional boundary wire option in the first place.
+The $69.99 price tag for each additional spool is a significant investment on top of a robot lawn mower that’s already comparably priced to other higher-end products, enough to make us wonder whether users might be better off with a traditional boundary wire option in the first place.

 The Ecovacs Goat GX-600 operates very similarly to an indoor robot vacuum.
 It can be up and running within a few minutes of unboxing—impressive setup efficiency not found in other products we tested.
 This is because the Goat, like the Worx Landroid model, doesn’t rely on an RTK antenna or physical boundary wires that require front-end installation.